gisgraphy/gisgraphy/README.md

 *   Extract the shape of more than 160 000 cities and localities extracted from [Quatroshapes]() with their associated geonames Id

-All those files are
-**freely available on our [download server](http://download.gisgraphy.com/).
+All those files are *freely available on our [download server](http://download.gisgraphy.com/)*
-**
-.

 In addition to the native openstreetmap data, some pre-calculated fields (length, middle point) are added...
 [Read more](http://www.gisgraphy.com/download/download_data.htm)

 ## Gisgraphoid ###